secondo-database/secondo/WebUI/README.md

 lon/lat, and via the BerlinMOD transform for berlintest.
 See **Projections** below.

+**Milestone 13 (map ↔ table selection) — done & verified end-to-end.**
+Clicking an object on the map shows its **whole tuple** and puts the matching **row** one click away; clicking a row highlights (and optionally frames) its geometry.
+This is the HoeseViewer's map ↔ `QueryResult` coupling, which the WebUI had only half of.

+- **What the old viewer does, and what is different here.** `QueryResult` is a *flat* `JList` — one line per attribute (`"Name : Filmtheater"`), tuples separated by a `"---------"` line. `SelMouseAdapter.mouseClicked` hit-tests every object of every query result and then does nothing but `JList.setSelectedValue(obj, true)`; a single `ListSelectionListener` owns every state change from there, and `TextWindow.ensureSelectedIndexIsVisible` *centres* the line so the tuple's other attributes are visible around it.
+The tuple↔geometry link is index arithmetic:
+  `row = tupleIndex * (attrCount + 1) + attrIndex` (`QueryResult.getPick`,
+  `ViewConfig.OKBActionPerformed`) — which breaks the moment a `Dspl` class emits a second line, hence the error messages policing that in `Dspltuple.displayTuple`.
+Here the ordinal is carried explicitly instead.
+- **`_row`, the ordinal** (`app/geojson.py`).
+Every feature built from a relation is stamped with its tuple's position in the answer's scan order.
+  It is free: `geojson.RelationFeatures` and `table.RelationRows` are fed the same tuple stream in the same order out of one `Answer` (`app/convert.py`), and `temporal.RelationMoving` already emitted the same key for the symbolic labels.
+It is also what the *pager* cuts by — `addcounter … filter … head` counts scan positions — so the row on screen is `_row - table.offset` and reaching another page is arithmetic.
+A tuple with two spatial attributes yields two features sharing one `_row`, told apart by `_attr`.
+- **The card is the tuple** (`table/RowCard.tsx`).
+The old details panel listed the clicked feature's GeoJSON `properties`, and those hold only what `geojson._scalar` kept — so every `region`, `mpoint` and other non-atomic attribute was silently missing from it.
+The card reads the row out of the result's own table payload instead, formatted by the grid's `formatCell`, and marks the clicked geometry's line with `◆` (with two spatial attributes in a tuple, that mark is the only thing saying which one is selected).
+- **The card fetches the row it needs.** A relation is served a page at a time while the map draws *every* tuple, so a clicked feature is usually not on the page the grid holds.
+Rather than show the tuple with holes in it, the card asks for that one row (`/api/table/load`, `limit: 1`) — the same request the pager makes — and leaves `layer.table` alone, so the grid stays on whatever page the user put it on.
+Nothing is fetched when the page already has the row, which is the common case.
+Because any row can be fetched, `‹ ›` walk the whole relation rather than the page.
+The one case that cannot be repaired by asking is a *derived* result: it is capped rather than paged and has no relation behind it, so a row past `MAX_ROWS` was never sent.
+There the card names each unsent attribute by its **type**, greyed, and says why — and the jump is withheld, since it could only switch tabs to report the same thing.
+- **Both directions.** `▤ show row in table` opens the table, pages to the row and centres it.
+Clicking a row selects its geometry; `◎` in the row gutter also switches to the map and frames it.
+A **server-side sort** is the one thing that breaks the ordinal — `sortby` reorders the whole relation — so locating a row clears the sort rather than scrolling to the wrong tuple.
+- **Selecting on the map never moves the map.** That is HoeseViewer's `isMouseSelected` guard (`makeSelectionVisible`), and without it clicking a feature recentres the view out from under the click.
+Only `◎` moves it.
+- **The highlight is drawn last**, above every layer, as its own two-ring `GeoJsonLayer` — `GraphWindow.paintChildren` redraws the selected object over the whole stack for the same reason.
+Deliberately not deck's `highlightedObjectIndex`, which turns off the `autoHighlight` the map already has on hover and addresses features by array index, which a moving region's face and a trip's current position have no equivalent of.

+Verified in a headless browser (`npm run e2e -- select-link`): clicking a feature marks its geometry attribute and lists the rest of the tuple, the jump highlights and centres the matching row, a row click moves the selection back to the map, `◎` reframes it, and a map click leaves the view untouched.

 ## Prerequisites

 - A built SECONDO tree with the environment sourced (`source ~/.secondorc`, which